plantbreeding/BrAPI/Specification/GeneralInfo/Response_Structure.md

 ````

 +  **pagination**:
-    The `pagination` object is applicable only when the result payload contains the "data" key.
-It describes the pagination of the records contained in the "data" array, as a way to identify which subset of data is being returned.
+    The `pagination` object is applicable only when the `result` payload contains a `data` field.
+It describes the pagination of the records contained in the `data` array, as a way to identify which subset of data is being returned.

-    If the "data" key is not present in the results, pagination should be ignored.
+    If the `data` key is not present in the results, pagination should be ignored.
 All of the following responses are acceptable, and should be ignored equally.
       - `pagination` key omitted from the metadata
       - `"pagination": null`
       - `"pagination": {}`